richard-muvirimi/android-number-shortener/README.md

 ### Contributing

-You are welcome to send push requests (Just remember to add you name to the contributers list) or raise issues
+You are welcome to send push requests (Just remember to add your name to the contributors list) or simply raise an issue

 ### License